churkenberg/primary_data_processing/README.md

 # Primary data processing

-I performed data cleaning and transformation, this is a fairly typical task for a data analyst and ML engineer, so I tried to do everything correctly especially for the portfolio.
+I performed data cleaning and transformation, this is a fairly typical task for a data analyst and ML engineer

 ## Job Description: